Skip to main content

 Frequently Asked Questions

-- How much does a Greenwich bathroom fit cost?
+What does a Greenwich bathroom fit include?

-- A Georgian listed terrace bathroom renovation runs £14,000-£28,000 reflecting heritage materials and Listed Building Consent.
-Victorian semi family bathroom on Blackheath borders runs £11,000-£20,000 with separate bath and walk-in shower, twin basins, and underfloor heating.
-Master en-suite during a loft conversion runs £6,500-£12,000.
-Adding timber backing for wall-hung fittings on timber-framed walls costs £200-£400.
-Adding secondary glazing on original sashes is £400-£800 per window.
-Adding an unvented cylinder upgrade costs £2,500-£4,500.
-Fixed-price contract before any work starts.
+A Georgian listed terrace bathroom renovation covers heritage materials and the Listed Building Consent process.
+A Victorian semi family bathroom on the Blackheath borders includes a separate bath and walk-in shower, twin basins, and underfloor heating.
+A master en-suite can be added during a loft conversion.
+On timber-framed walls we add timber backing for wall-hung fittings, fit secondary glazing on original sashes where wanted, and upgrade to an unvented cylinder where the property needs better pressure.
+The fixed price is confirmed after a free site visit, before any work starts.

-- Why does my Greenwich bathroom need timber backing in the walls?
+Why does my Greenwich bathroom need timber backing in the walls?

-- Do I need Listed Building Consent for a Greenwich bathroom?
+Do I need Listed Building Consent for a Greenwich bathroom?

-- Yes for Grade II listed properties (most common around Greenwich Park, Crooms Hill, and Royal Hill), no for non-listed properties even within conservation areas.
-Listed Building Consent applies to any change affecting original features — sash windows lining the bathroom external wall, original fireplaces, original panelled doors, original cornicing or plasterwork, original timber floorboards.
+Yes for Grade II listed properties (most common around Greenwich Park, Crooms Hill, and Royal Hill), no for non-listed properties even within conservation areas.
+Listed Building Consent applies to any change affecting original features, sash windows lining the bathroom external wall, original fireplaces, original panelled doors, original cornicing or plasterwork, original timber floorboards.
 Application takes 8-12 weeks at the Royal Borough of Greenwich.
 We apply for consent before work starts and use heritage materials (lime plaster, breathable mineral paint, period-style sanitaryware where appropriate) matched to the original.
 Internal layout changes that don't affect original features typically don't trigger consent.

-- Why hire All Well for a Greenwich bathroom fit?
+Why hire All Well for a Greenwich bathroom fit?

 Get a Free Quote for Your Greenwich Bathroom Fitting